ringcentral/ringcentral-api-docs/docs/sms/tutorials/valid-sms-numbers.md

+# SMS Sending Numbers

+RingCentral numbers have SMS and MMS capabilities depending on the account plan.
+Users can send and receive SMS from enabled phone numbers assigned to their extension.
+The operator extension can further send and recieve SMS from the Main Company Number.
+See more below on using the Main Company Number.

+Phone numbers can have different capabilties determined by the presence of the following values in the `features` property of the Phone Number info object:

+* `SmsSender`: send and receive regular texts
+* `MmsSender`: send and receive group texts and files
+* `InternationalSmsSender`: send and receive regular texts to international numbers

-# Listing Valid SMS Sending Numbers
+## Listing Valid SMS Numbers

-To determine which numbers a user can use to end and receive SMS, retrieve the user's list of phone numbers from the `extension/phone-number` endpoint and then filter by numbers with the `SmsSender` feature.
+To determine which numbers a user can use to end and receive SMS, retrieve the user's list of phone numbers from the `extension/phone-number` endpoint and then filter by numbers with the `SmsSender` and/or `MmsSender` feature.
 The `extension/phone-number` is as follows where `{accountId}` and `{extensionId}` can be replaced by actual values or `~` for the current user's account and extension values.

 `/restapi/v1.0/account/{accountId}/extension/{extensionId}/phone-number`